Desire (band)

-Desire is a Canadian electronic music band from Montreal, currently based in Palm Springs.
+Desire is a Canadian electronic music duo from Montreal, based in Palm Springs, California.
 Formed in 2009, the band consists of vocalist Megan Louise and producer Johnny Jewel, a former member of Chromatics and Glass Candy.
-Nat Walker (also a previous member of Chromatics) was a former member of the band, playing synthesizer and drums.
+Nat Walker (also a previous member of Chromatics) was formerly a member of Desire, playing synthesizer and drums.
 Their lyrics are in French and English.

-Their debut studio album, II, was released on June 30, 2009, via the Italians Do It Better label.
+Their debut studio album, II, was released in 2009, via the Italians Do It Better label.
 Fact magazine listed II as the 14th best album of 2009.
-That same year, the band's song "Under Your Spell" was featured in the 2010 S/S Max Mara fashion show; in the Christian Dior Haute Couture Spring-Summer 2012; and on the soundtracks of the 2011 films Drive and Oslo, August 31st.
-Kid Cudi sampled "Under Your Spell" for the 2012 song "Teleport 2 Me, Jamie".
-They recorded the song "Behind the Mask" for the soundtrack to the 2015 film Lost River.
+That same year, the band's song "Under Your Spell" was featured in the 2010 S/S Max Mara fashion show, in Christian Dior's Haute Couture Spring–Summer 2012, and in the soundtracks of the 2011 films Drive and Oslo, August 31.
+Kid Cudi sampled "Under Your Spell" in his 2012 song "Teleport 2 Me, Jamie".
+Desire recorded the song "Behind the Mask" for the soundtrack to the 2015 film Lost River.

-The band would support Chromatics for the "Double Exposure" tour, with Jewel and Heaven vocalist Aja performing on synthesizers for Desire.